mumeraltaf/openstack-kubernetes/README.md

 * Deploy an example app with valid SSL certificate using Terraform

 ## Prerequisites:
-* Have appropriate OpenStack allocation (Clusters / Networks / FloatingIPs etc.), you can configure the resources used for cluster in the Cluster Template definition, here: [main.tf](./cluster/main.tf)
+* Have appropriate OpenStack allocation ( Networks / FloatingIPs etc.), you can configure the resources used for cluster in the Cluster Template definition, here: [main.tf](./cluster/main.tf)
   * The supplied config needs following main resources:
-    * 1 Cluster
     * 1 Network
     * 1 Router
-    * 2 Floating IPs (one for cluster's main load-balancer, and one for NGINX Ingress Controller)
+    * 1 Floating IP
     * Appropriate compute and storage allocations as defined in the cluster template
 * Be authenticated with OpenStack using Application/Personal credentials file
 * Install [`Terraform`](https://www.terraform.io/)
 * Install [`kubectl`](https://kubernetes.io/docs/tasks/tools/) (this may already be installed if you have Docker Desktop installed), I have an alias for it shortened to `k`
 * Setup `secrets` directory with an already created/configured `ssh` key (password less), set or pass its path to `/cluster/variables.tf` file

-# Magnum Cluster
+# RKE2 Cluster

-The main terraform module creates a custom Magnum ClusterTemplate which is supported by the provider and configured to work with upcoming use-cases.
+The main terraform module creates a RKE2 Cluster using follwoing Terraform Module: [terraform-openstack-rke2](https://github.com/remche/terraform-openstack-rke2).

-See [https://docs.openstack.org/magnum/latest/user/#clustertemplate](https://docs.openstack.org/magnum/latest/user/#clustertemplate) for details of all parameters and labels.
+To make it work well in OpenStack we install following plugins and controller.

+* [OpenStack Cloud Controller Manager](https://github.com/kubernetes/cloud-provider-openstack): This will allow us to provision LoadBalancers on OpenStack directly from Kubernetes Services
+* [Cinder CSI Plugin](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md): This will enable the cluster to use Cinder Storage
 ## Create a Kubernetes cluster
 ```shell
 cd cluster